APAF-bioinformatics/MultiScholaR/README.md

 ## Attributions
 This work is a derivative of the tool <a href="https://bitbucket.org/cmri-bioinformatics/proteomeriver/src/main/" target="_blank">ProteomeRiver</a>, originally built for batching proteomics and phosphoproteomic analysis, which is licensed under the GNU Lesser General Public License v3.
 Significant modifications and new code have been made by APAF-bioinformatics to create this independent library.
 See LICENSE file for details.

+As we are firmly in the age of artificial intelligence, it goes without saying that AI assistance has been used **RESPONSIBLY** in the development of this project, with all appropriate checks and balances in place and adhering to industry-lead gold standards of best practice usage.
+This declaration has been mandated by Macquarie University ICT.

 ## Development Roadmap